Long-term Evolution of Relativistic Unmagnetized Collisionless Shocks: Method

 \section{Method}

 We perform 2D simulations of relativistic collisionless shocks using the PIC code \textsc{osiris 4.0} \citep{Fonseca2002,Fonseca2013}.
 In order to evolve the simulations for as long as possible we employ for simplicity an electron-positron pair composition.
 As is routinely done \citep[e.g.,][]{Sironi2013}, the shock formation is driven by the reflection of the cold upstream flow (moving to the left) from the left simulation boundary at $x=0$.
 The rest frame of the simulation coincides with the downstream frame and the shock propagates in the positive $x$ direction.
-In order to reduce reflecting boundary artifacts, the initial upstream flow Lorentz factor transitions linearly from unity to the far-upstream value $\gamma_0=10$ over a distance of 400 $c/\omega_{\rm p}$ from $x=0$, where $c/\omega_{\rm p} = (\gamma_0 m_{\rm e}c^2 / 4\pi n_0 e^2)$ is the pair plasma skin depth and $n_0$ is the simulation-frame density of the upstream electrons and positrons.
+In order to reduce reflecting boundary artifacts, the initial upstream flow Lorentz factor transitions linearly from unity to the far-upstream value $\gamma_0=10$ over a distance of 400 $c/\omega_{\rm p}$ from $x=0$, where $c/\omega_{\rm p} = (\gamma_0 m_{\rm e}c^2 / 4\pi n_0 e^2)$ is the plasma skin depth and $n_0$ is the simulation-frame density of the upstream electrons and positrons.
 At $t=0$, the upstream plasma fills the transition layer between $x=0$ and $x = 400\,c/\omega_{\rm p}$.
 As the simulation progresses, the region $x > 400\,c/\omega_{\rm p}$ is gradually populated with upstream plasma introduced from a moving particle injector, which moves to the right at light speed $c$ until it reaches the end of the box.

 Our fiducial simulation has a box size of $20000 \times 1248\,c/\omega_{\rm p}$ and is evolved up to $t \omega_{\rm p}= 26100$.
 The cell size is $\Delta x = 0.2\,c/\omega_{\rm p}$ and our time step $\Delta t = 0.5\Delta x/c$.
 The upstream plasma is represented with 144 particles per cell per species with cubic spline shapes.
 The total number of particles at the end of the simulation exceeds 0.4 trillion.
 Particle noise is further reduced by low-pass filtering the electric currents at each step.
 The fields are advanced using a modified stencil \citep{Blinne2018} with improved numerical dispersion of electromagnetic waves to suppress the numerical Cherenkov instability \citep[see][]{Groselj2022}.
+For improved computational performance, we employ a vectorized particle push and deposit, together with a hybrid MPI/OpenMP parallelization strategy, all of which are readily available in the \textsc{osiris} code \citep{Fonseca2013}.